The system automatically makes some apps visible so that your app

 - Any app that launches an activity in your app using the

 startActivityForResult()method, as described in the guide about getting a result from an activity.

 - Any app that starts or binds to a service in your app.

 - Any app that accesses a content provider in your app.

-- Any app that has a content provider, where your app has been granted URI permissions to access that content provider.
+- Any app that has a content provider that your app has been granted URI permissions to access.

 - Any app that receives input from your app.
 This case applies only when your app provides input as an input method editor.